 But what kind of paranormal thing?
 Are poltergeists produced by living people under some kind of stress (a popular theory), or are they discarnate spirits, or the spirits of the dead?
 The authors conclude, very tentatively, that most cases are due to living people but that there may possibly be a few that are due to discarnate entities of some kind.

-I have to say I found this an unsettling book.
+I found this an unsettling book.
 I count myself a rationalist and I would much prefer to think that the whole poltergeist business was nonsense and could be dismissed out of hand.
 But Gauld and Cornell are not gullible fools and the detailed evidence they provide is very difficult to shrug off.
 Gauld, in particular, is a writer who inspires a lot of confidence (see his other books reviewed at this site).
 Moreover, the authors have a lot of first-hand experience of the matter and I have none.
 I therefore have to keep an open mind about it, but, if they are right, the world must be a much stranger place than we rationalists like to think it is.